cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/html-rewriter.md

 <Definitions>

   - `*`
-    - any element
+    - Any element.

   - `E`
-    - any element of type E
+    - Any element of type E.

   - `E:nth-child(n)`
-    - an E element, the n-th child of its parent
+    - An E element, the n-th child of its parent.

   - `E:first-child`
-    - an E element, first child of its parent
+    - An E element, first child of its parent.

   - `E:nth-of-type(n)`
-    - an E element, the n-th sibling of its type
+    - An E element, the n-th sibling of its type.

   - `E:first-of-type`
-    - an E element, first sibling of its type
+    - An E element, first sibling of its type.

   - `E:not(s)`
-    - an E element that does not match either compound selectors
+    - An E element that does not match either compound selectors.

   - `E.warning`
-    - an E element belonging to the class warning
+    - An E element belonging to the class warning.

   - `E#myid`
-    - an E element with ID equal to myid.
+    - An E element with ID equal to myid.

   - `E[foo]`
-    - an E element with a foo attribute
+    - An E element with a foo attribute.

   - `E[foo="bar"]`
-    - an E element whose foo attribute value is exactly equal to bar
+    - An E element whose foo attribute value is exactly equal to bar.

   - `E[foo="bar" i]`
-    - an E element whose foo attribute value is exactly equal to any (ASCII-range) case-permutation of bar
+    - An E element whose foo attribute value is exactly equal to any (ASCII-range) case-permutation of bar.

   - `E[foo="bar" s]`
-    - an E element whose foo attribute value is exactly and case-sensitively equal to bar
+    - An E element whose foo attribute value is exactly and case-sensitively equal to bar.

   - `E[foo~="bar"]`
-    - an E element whose foo attribute value is a list of whitespace-separated values, one of which is exactly equal to bar
+    - An E element whose foo attribute value is a list of whitespace-separated values, one of which is exactly equal to bar.

   - `E[foo^="bar"]`
-    -  an E element whose foo attribute value begins exactly with the string bar
+    -  An E element whose foo attribute value begins exactly with the string bar.

   - `E[foo$="bar"]`
-    - an E element whose foo attribute value ends exactly with the string bar
+    - An E element whose foo attribute value ends exactly with the string bar.

   - `E[foo*="bar"]`
-    - an E element whose foo attribute value contains the substring bar
+    - An E element whose foo attribute value contains the substring bar.

   - <Code>E[foo&#124;="en"]</Code>

-    - an E element whose foo attribute value is a hyphen-separated list of values beginning with en
+    - An E element whose foo attribute value is a hyphen-separated list of values beginning with en.

   - `E F`
-    - an F element descendant of an E element
+    - An F element descendant of an E element.

   - `E > F`
-    - an F element child of an E element
+    - An F element child of an E element.

 </Definitions>